-The Governing Body of Bristol, North Somerset and South Gloucestershire (BNSSG) CCG is set to consider a report at its public meeting next week (Tuesday 7 August) which recommends NHS funded homeopathy would only be available in exceptional circumstances.
+Our Governing Body is set to consider a report at its public meeting on Tuesday 7 August, which recommends NHS funded homeopathy would only be available in exceptional circumstances.

-If approved, the CCG’s Individual Funding Request (IFR) Panel would need a clinician to set out why the patient is clinically exceptional.
+If approved, the Individual Funding Request Panel would need a clinician to set out why the patient is clinically exceptional.

-“In putting the report together, staff and clinicians from across the CCG have closely examined the full range of clinical evidence available from both sides of the debate, consulted with local people, clinicians, patient groups and providers of homeopathic treatments and looked at national guidance,” said Dr Peter Brindle, BNSSG CCG’s Medical Director for Clinical Effectiveness.
+“In putting the report together, staff and clinicians from across the CCG have closely examined the full range of clinical evidence available from both sides of the debate, consulted with local people, clinicians, patient groups and providers of homeopathic treatments and looked at national guidance."

 It is estimated that the number of patients receiving NHS funded homeopathic consultations in the area is around 40 per year and costs £109,476.
 This equates to around a further 22 hip replacements or 170 cataract operations.

-The report says that BNSSG CCG is ‘striving to become an evidence-informed organisation as it needs to make the best use of all resources to offer treatment and care to the widest and largest range of people’.
+The report says that we are striving to become an evidence-informed organisation as we need to make the best use of all resources to offer treatment and care to the widest and largest range of people.

 Homeopathy is one of several services that have been reviewed including over the counter medicines, breast reconstruction after cancer, cosmetic surgery, liver disease and sleep apnoea.